 Are you using a barcode scanner?
 Double-tap the small power button on top of the scanner to open the iPad’s onscreen keyboard.
-For a long term solution, put your scanner into iOS mode.
+For a long-term solution, put your scanner into Application Mode for iOS devices.

-I'm having issues with my charging cradle or QX stand.
+I'm having issues with my charging dock, cradle, or QX stand.

 I need to factory reset my scanner or change its connection mode.

 Unpair the scanner, then scan one of the command barcodes to reset the scanner to factory settings or change the its connection mode.